Did you know that only 9% of the plastic ever made has been recycled?

 One exception is the Humble Brush, which you can find stocked in Waitrose and Whole Foods as well as Boots and Superdrug (and many more).
 The handle is made from 100% biodegradable bamboo, although the bristles are nylon and will need to be removed before composting.

-Finally if neither of these options work for you, a conventional toothbrush or electric toothbrush with replaceable head (rather than throwing away the whole thing) will reduce single-use plastic consumption.
+Finally, if the bamboo option doesn't work for you, a conventional toothbrush or electric toothbrush with replaceable head (rather than throwing away the whole thing) will reduce single-use plastic consumption.
 The Source toothbrush is made from recycled materials and claims to reduce "93% of waste from standard brushing".

 Check out lots more tips and products for going plastic-free in the bathroom on our Pinterest board.